trethore/Weave/docs/virtualized-list.md

 ## Height Modes

 - `FIXED`: Every row uses the same fixed height set by `setFixedItemHeight(float)`.
+This is the most performant mode.
 - `MEASURE_ONCE` (default): Measures one sample row to determine height; use when rows are uniform but you prefer automatic sizing.
+- `VARIABLE`: Use when items have different heights.
+The list will measure each item as it comes into view and adjust its position accordingly.
+This mode is more flexible but has a higher performance cost than the other modes.
+You can provide an `setEstimatedItemHeight(float)` to make the initial scrollbar size more accurate.

-The list sets its internal content height to `rows * itemHeight + gaps` and only mounts visible rows based on scroll position.
+The list sets its internal content height to `rows * itemHeight + gaps` (for `FIXED` and `MEASURE_ONCE` modes) and only mounts visible rows based on scroll position.
+For `VARIABLE` mode, the total height is the sum of all measured item heights.

 ## Selection and Keyboard Navigation